yxy1104/my_kaggle/README.md

-# Kaggle Competitions
+# My Kaggle Competitions
-### This is a repository of my notebooks/scripts for data science competitions from Kaggle.com.
+This is a repository of my scripts for data science competitions on Kaggle.com

-Finished:
+Below is a list of finished competitions:
-* Titanic Survival Prediction
+- Titanic Survival Prediction
-* Housing Price Prediction in Ames, Iowa
+- Housing Price Prediction in Ames, Iowa

-In Progress:
-* MNIST digital recognition

-Upcoming:
-* NLP with disaster tweets